hamidmalikzada/BookManagmentService/README.md

 # BookManagmentService

 ## Description
-This project is a book management system built with .NET C# web api.
+This project is a book management system built with ASP .NET web api.
 It allows users to keep track of their books, including details such as title, authors, publisger and publication date.

 ## Features
 - Add new books to the system